-Building a Food Safety Culture Across your Organization is Easier Than You Think
+Food Safety Culture Training: It's Easier Than You Think

-If someone asked you to improve your workplace’s food safety culture, you might first consider gathering all your coworkers and building a presentation on hygiene and the importance of being cognizant of your organization’s SOPs.
+If someone asked you to improve your workplace’s food safety culture training, you might first consider gathering all your coworkers and building a presentation on hygiene and the importance of being cognizant of your organization’s SOPs.
 But what comes next?

 Building any type of workplace culture takes time and careful planning to fully resonate with an organization’s staff.
 One needs to have concrete goals when examining how to properly improve best practices.
 This can initially seem daunting.
 Fortunately, we have resources available to you that can help to set you on the right track to building a lasting food safety culture for your organization.